 The School of Visual Arts is pleased to also offer an online Master of Arts in Art Education for experienced teachers who are unable to relocate.
 Please refer to our website for additional information.

-- Develop one or more areas of expertise that include the enhancement of teaching skills, studio practice, and understanding of contemporary issues in education.
+- Develop one or more areas of expertise that include the enhancement of teaching skills, studio practice, and understanding of contemporary issues in art education.

-- Further their abilities to design complex, developmentally appropriate curriculum that responds to the needs of diverse learners.
+- Further their abilities to design a complex, developmentally appropriate curriculum that responds to the needs of diverse learners.

 - Engage successfully in collaborative learning, including critique and class discussions, according to criteria specific to the activities.

-- Develop professional leadership skills grounded in the knowledge of history of art and art education, and related contemporary policies and practices.
+- Develop professional leadership skills grounded in the knowledge of the history of art and art education, and related contemporary policies and practices.